AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 Voice commands give your users a convenient, hands-free way to interact with your app.
 We're going to begin by adding a simple voice command that launches the app.
 Then we'll explore more advanced scenarios with a voice command service that returns results in the Cortana window without launching the app.

 1. You'll notice that there is a new **BackgroundTasks** project in the solution.
-We'll be using that later on for the VoiceCommandService, but for now we'll be working in the **SightsToSee** project.
+We'll be using that later on for the **VoiceCommandService**, but for now we'll be working in the **SightsToSee** project.

-1. Create a new XML file in the main directory of the SightsToSee project and give it the name **VoiceCommands.xml**.
+1. Create a new XML file in the main directory of the **SightsToSee** project and give it the name **VoiceCommands.xml**.
 This file is the voice command definition file that will define the voice command schema.
 We're going to create a simple schema with a voice command that launches the app.

 1. Expand the **M2_LaunchCommand** snippet below the XML namespace declaration.
 This code creates a voice command set for en-us.

     > **Note:** We have added en-us as the language for this example, but you can add additional command sets within the same VCD.
-For instance, the language tag for Germany would be xml:lang="de-de".
+For instance, the language tag for Germany would be `xml:lang="de-de"`.
 The list of regions and languages that Cortana supports is at http://windows.microsoft.com/en-us/windows-10/cortanas-regions-and-languages.

     > If you choose to add another command set in a supported language, make sure to add an equivalent command in that language every time you add one to the en-us command set throughout this demo.

     We've given the command set the prefix "Sights To See."
 This prefix tells Cortana to listen for commands related to the app.

-    The explicitly specifed `<AppName>`
+    The explicitly specified `<AppName>`

     - Acts as a command prefix